10 Popular Attractions That Will Now Require Reservations

 Sometime in the future, most theme parks will be open and running again.
-We hope you get a chance to visit these wild, fun, and wacky theme parks that deserve more attention.
+W

 “America’s Roller Coast” in Sandusky, Ohio is reopening on July 9, 10, and 11 for season passholders and resort guests.
 Next, the park is planning a grand reopening for all soon after.
 In order to enjoy this rollercoaster capital, you’ll need to schedule and reserve your visit online or through the mobile app.
 Guests are subject to health screenings (including temperature checks) and increased sanitation.
 The Cedar Point mobile app is required for park maps, contactless payment, line queuing, and other park features.